 Fernando is the Founder of Montessori La Milpa, which is a primary school based in Ensenada, Mexico.

-He has an incredible story as their school is primarily built out of shipping containers- so let’s get straight into this interview!
+He has an incredible story.
+The school is primarily built out of shipping containers.
+Let’s hear more from Fernando.

 About Montessori La Milpa